 Applicants are required to fill out an In the Mud Grant Application.
 This online form can be found by clicking here.
 Limit one application per congregation.
 Congregations that have previously received In the Mud Grants are still eligible to apply this year. *Note that you must complete and submit the online Google Form to apply.
 Do not download and email your application, it will not be accepted.

-Funding decisions are made once a year and can be in amounts up to $1,000 in 2020.
-We are able to award a maximum of $20,000 each year.
+Funding decisions are made once a year and can be in amounts up to an amount to be announced after budget process is completed in 2023.
 The total funding amount depends on the quality, quantity, and requested dollar amounts of the applications we receive.
 If you are seeking a larger grant for your new ministry, please check out the Tributary Fund.